 We helped Facebook tell a compelling story about their ambitious diversity and inclusion initiatives

-In the fall of 2018, Facebook came to Fresh Portland at a critical moment.
+In the fall of 2018, Facebook came to Fresh at a critical moment.
 It was preparing to build a home for its 2019 Diversity Report, a highly-publicized document showing its progress toward diversity and inclusion in its workforce and helping people from underrepresented communities learn about careers in tech.
-Facebook committed to bringing new voices forward to tell a more cohesive and comprehensive diversity and inclusion story, rather than just presenting numbers.
-The site needed to do more than simply share demographic data.
+Facebook committed to bringing new voices forward to tell a more cohesive and comprehensive diversity and inclusion story rather than just presenting numbers.
+The site needed to do more than share demographic data.

 Leveraging an existing website framework

 We learned early on that the site’s foundation would be built on WordPress and VIP, its de-facto enterprise platform.
 We dove into the VIP documentation, learning that with third-party plugin support and pre-defined development workflows and configurations, it was important to divide for continuous integration and deployment.